reyestech/Bash-Linux-Troubleshoot-and-Automation-Toolkit-/README.md

 ## Overview

-Effective Linux system administration and cybersecurity necessitate prompt diagnostics, comprehensive visibility, and intelligent automation.
-This repository consists of a collection of Bash scripts designed to empower Linux administrators, DevOps engineers, and security teams with immediate troubleshooting capabilities.
-These scripts are intended to capture system metrics, diagnose issues, automate health checks, and enhance operational awareness, all while employing standard Linux utilities without the need for external dependencies.
+Effective Linux system administration and cybersecurity require prompt diagnostics, comprehensive visibility, and intelligent automation.
+This repository comprises a collection of Bash scripts designed to empower Linux administrators, DevOps engineers, and security teams with immediate troubleshooting capabilities.
+These scripts are designed to capture system metrics, diagnose issues, automate health checks, and enhance operational awareness, all while utilizing standard Linux utilities without requiring external dependencies.

-This toolkit is particularly suitable for system administrators managing Linux servers, professionals engaged in learning Linux system administration, and experienced IT professionals seeking lightweight and reliable utilities for live incident response or root cause analysis.
-Each script is modular, well-documented, parameterizable, and is safe for utilization across various Linux distributions on servers, workstations, or virtual machines.
+This toolkit is particularly suitable for system administrators managing Linux servers, professionals learning Linux system administration, and experienced IT professionals seeking lightweight and reliable utilities for live incident response or root cause analysis.
+Each script is modular, well-documented, parameterizable, and safe for use across various Linux distributions on servers, workstations, or virtual machines.

 This repository delivers a curated **suite of 12 Bash scripts** that empower system administrators, DevOps engineers, and security responders to: